BinhQuocLy/basic-aws-lambda-telegram-bot/README.md

   - **Architecture**: `x86_64`

 **Step 3 - Give your function some code**
-- In the *Your-Function* page: Code source section, Paste the source code from file `lambda_function.py` in the repo.
+- In the *Your-Function* page: Code source section, paste the source code from file `lambda_function.py` in the repo.

 **Step 4 - Create a runtime layer** (Give your python function additional packages)
 - In *Your-Function* page: Layers section, **Add a layer**.
 - In *Add a layer* page: Layer source, **create a new layer** (The small text).
 - In *Create layer* page:
   - Upload the file `python3.10_packages.zip` in the repo.
+(This zip file contains some PIP packages: requests, pytz, pandas, numpy).
   - **Compatible architectures**: `x86_64`.
   - **Compatible runtimes**: `Python 3.10`.
 - Return to your *Your-Function* page: **Add a layer**.